Dangerous Anthroposophy

 And handled with a chain" - Emily Dickenson

-This upcoming book American Anthroposophy is both about something, and a demonstration of the same.
-If you click on the link just above you can go to a constantly updated current version of this work in progress.
-Or, you can go below and read individual essays.
-The link will always be the most up to date version of this material, while the collection of individual essays will always lag behind a bit, due to time constraints.
+The book American Anthroposophy is both about something, and a demonstration of the same.
+If you click on the link just above you can go to a free version, or through this link buy the book.
+There is also a collection earlier essays you can buy called Dangerous Anthroposophy, or you can go below and read individual essays to find this earlier material.

 The Challenge